CCI-MOC/flocx-ui/README.md

 Flocx plugin for horizon to show and create bids, offers, and contracts

+> FLOCX provides a marketplace for trading physical servers among co-located pools of hardware where each pool is owned and managed by independent organizations.
+Using FLOCX, organizations can rent nodes from their co-located neighbors in times of high demand and offer their own resources at a suitable price when others experience high demand.

+Read about the Flocx project [here](https://github.com/CCI-MOC/flocx).

 * Free software: Apache license
 * Release Notes: View the [changelog](CHANGELOG.md)
 * Contributing: Read [CONTRIBUTING.md](CONTRIBUTING.md)